theaulait/unit-2/lessons/10_Threads.md

 Create a number-guessing Android app.
 The app should generate a random integer between 1 and 10, then prompt the user to guess a number.
 When the user hits the "submit" button, it tells the user if the guess was correct.

 Add a feature so that it gives the user 5 seconds to guess a number.
-User the `sleep` method in order to pause execution for 5 seconds.
+Use the `sleep` method in order to pause execution for 5 seconds.

 ### Lesson (Morning)